apify/apify-docs/sources/platform/integrations/programming/api.md

 #### How do I allow a token to run a task?

-There is no dedicated run permission for tasks.
-Instead, configure the token with the following permissions:
+Tasks don't have a dedicated **Run** permission.
+Instead, you should configure the token with the following permissions:

 - **Run** on the Actor that the task is executing
 - **Read** on the task